Golden Globes: 10 things to know, from Chadwick Boseman’s posthumous award to the Rudy Giuliani jokes

 Norman Lear and Jane Fonda received honorary awards

-The montages introducing Lear and Fonda’s honorary awards both referenced how they made an impact addressing issues of race and racial discrimination on-screen and off — notable for anyone at an award show preceded by race-based controversy, but especially for Hollywood veterans who have wielded influence in the industry for decades.
+The montages introducing Lear’s and Fonda’s honorary awards both referenced how they made an impact addressing issues of race and racial discrimination on-screen and off — notable for anyone at an award show preceded by race-based controversy, but especially for Hollywood veterans who have wielded influence in the industry for decades.

 Lear, a legendary writer and producer, was given the Carol Burnett Award for his accomplishments in television.
 Clips leading up to his speech showcased his beloved 1970s sitcoms, such as “All in the Family” and “The Jeffersons,” noting that Lear’s work could be seen as ahead of its time.

-Lear said his real-life family got him through it all: “At close to 99, I can tell you I’ve never lived alone,” he said.
+Lear said his real-life family got him through it all: “At close to 99, I can tell you, I’ve never lived alone,” he said.
 “I have never laughed alone, and that has as much to do with my being here today as anything else I know.”

 Fonda, who received the Cecil B. DeMille Award for her accomplishments as an actress and activist, used her platform to urge Hollywood to make good on its promises to diversify its stories and storytellers.

-In her speech, Fonda called out a number of nominated films that she said deepened “my empathy for what being Black has meant.”
+In her speech, Fonda highlighted a number of nominated films that she said deepened “my empathy for what being Black has meant.”
 She notably also named “I May Destroy You,” the HBO series widely pointed to as an egregious snub the day the Globe nominations were announced.

 “There’s been a story we’ve been afraid to see and hear about ourselves in this industry — a story about which voices we respect and elevate and which we tune out, a story about who’s offered a seat at the table and who is kept out of the rooms where decisions are made,” Fonda said.
 “So let’s all of us, including all the groups that decide who gets hired and what gets made and who wins awards, let’s all of us make an effort to expand that tent so that everyone rises and everyone’s story has a chance to be seen and heard.”